 Arizona Mortgage Broker Surety Bond Requirements

 The Arizona Department of Financial Institutions oversees the licensure and regulations of mortgage brokers, mortgage bankers, commercial mortgage brokers and commercial mortgage bankers.
 A mortgage broker is a person who, for compensation or in the expectation of compensation, either directly or indirectly makes, negotiates or offers to make or negotiate a mortgage loan, and who is not exempt by regulation.
 (ARS 6-901.11).
-Mortgage brokers applying for a license must have at least 3 years from the preceding 5 years from application lending experience in a related business.
+Mortgage brokers applying for a license must have at least three years from the preceding five years from application lending experience in a related business.

 Surety Bond Requirements:

 A $10,000 surety bond is required.
 A $15,000 surety bond is required for licenses whose investors include non-institutional investors.

 - Complete the application through the NMLS system and pay the applicable processing fee, filing fee, and FBI criminal background check fee.

 - Applicant must satisfy the equivalent and related experience found on the NMLS new application checklist.